-DANAT is a wholly owned subsidiary of the Bahrain Mumtalakat Holding Company B.S.C. (“Mumtalakat”) and incorporated as a Closed Shareholding Company in accordance with Article 76 of the Commercial Companies Decree Law promulgated by Decree No. 21 of 2001, as amended.
-As a Closed Shareholding Company, DANAT is governed by the Bahrain Companies Law and operates in compliance with the Bahrain Corporate Governance Code issued by the Ministry of Industry, Commerce & Tourism (“MOICT”).
+The Bahrain Institute for Pearls and Gemstones (DANAT) B.S.C.
+Closed (“DANAT”) is a wholly owned subsidiary of the Bahrain Investment Holding Company – Istithmar B.S.C.
+Closed (“Istithmar”) and incorporated as a Closed Shareholding Company in accordance with Article 76 of the Commercial Companies Law promulgated by Decree No. 21 of 2001, as amended.
+As a Closed Shareholding Company, DANAT is governed by the Bahrain Commercial Companies Law and operates in compliance with the Bahrain Corporate Governance Code issued by the Ministry of Industry, Commerce & Tourism (“MOICT”).

-DANAT is committed to principle-based, value-driven corporate governance, which is reflected in its goals of achieving good governance, transparency, integrity, performance, and conformance.
+DANAT is committed to principle-based, value-driven corporate governance, which is reflected in its goals of sound governance, transparency, integrity, performance and conformance.

-DANAT’s Corporate Governance Guidelines document the framework, policies and practices for the effective corporate governance of the company, outlining the rights and obligations of shareholders, stakeholders, executive management and the Board of Directors at DANAT.
+DANAT’s Corporate Governance Guidelines document the framework, policies and practices for the effective corporate governance of the company, outlining the rights and obligations of shareholders, stakeholders, executive management and the Board of Directors.
 The guidelines have been developed in accordance with key corporate governance principles set out in the Bahrain Corporate Governance Code.

 Board of Directors

-DANAT is managed by a Board of Directors of at least three members, appointed by resolution by Mumtalakat, as shareholder.
-Board members are selected based on their competence and independence to be able to demonstrate judiciousness, experience, objectivity and impartiality in looking into DANAT’s affairs and to ensure complete independence of the executive management and key shareholders.
-Board members are appointed for a term of three years, which may be renewed.
-The Board is required to meet on a periodic and regular basis, convening at least four times in the financial year.
+DANAT is managed by a Board comprised of nine (9) independent non-executive directors, appointed by resolution by Istithmar, as shareholder.
+Board members are selected based on their competence and independence to be able to demonstrate judiciousness, experience and objectivity.
+Board members are appointed for a term of three (3) years, which may be renewed.
+The Board is required to meet on a periodic and regular basis, convening at least four (4) times in the financial year.

 The oversight responsibilities of DANAT’s Board of Directors are codified in the Board Charter.
-The Board is expected to maintain effective oversight of organizational performance and conformance by regularly monitoring key business activities and providing directives to DANAT’s Board Committees as part of its fiduciary duties of care and loyalty to DANAT and its stakeholders.
-DANAT has three committees; the Audit & Risk Committee, Executive Committee and Nomination, Remuneration & Governance Committee.
-Each committee has a Committee Charter that confirms the roles, responsibilities, scope and authority of the relevant committee.
+The Board is expected to maintain effective oversight of organisational performance and conformance by regularly monitoring key business activities and providing directives to DANAT’s Board Committees as part of its fiduciary duties of care and loyalty to DANAT and its stakeholders.
+The Board of Directors has established three (3) committees; the Audit & Risk Committee, Executive Committee and Nomination, Remuneration and Governance Committee.
+Each committee has a committee charter that confirms the roles, responsibilities, scope and authority of the relevant committee.
 In addition, the Board seeks input from external experts when necessary, to ensure sound business practice and governance.

 Audit & Risk Committee

-This committee assists the Board in fulfilling its oversight responsibilities regarding the quality and integrity of DANAT’s accounting, internal and external auditing, and reporting practices.
+This Committee assists the Board of Directors in fulfilling its oversight responsibilities regarding the quality and integrity of DANAT’s accounting, internal and external auditing, and reporting practices.
 This includes ensuring compliance with legal and regulatory requirements as well as internal policies and procedures.

 Nomination, Remuneration & Governance Committee

-This committee assists the Board in formulating a framework for nominating and appointing the directors and senior management of DANAT and its remuneration policies.
-Furthermore, the committee supports the Board in establishing DANAT’s Corporate Governance framework and monitoring compliance in this regard.
+This Committee assists the Board of Directors in formulating a framework for nominating and appointing the directors and senior management of DANAT and its remuneration policies.
+Furthermore, the Committee supports the Board in establishing DANAT’s Corporate Governance framework and monitoring compliance in this regard.